 - Ink Business Preferred℠ Credit Card: best business credit card for points-earning

 - Business Platinum Card from American Express: amazing benefits and receive a rebate on ‘pay with points’ to book flights instead of worrying about award space

 - British Airways Visa Signature® Card has the best signup bonus you can still get if you’re over 5/24.

-- Citi Double Cash and Fidelity Investment Rewards Visa Signature Card: the best cash back cards
+- Fidelity Investment Rewards Visa Signature Card: great cash back card